FOSSRIT/fossrit.github.io/open-rit.md

 creation was approved by Provost Dr. Ellen Granberg at the end of June 2020 and placed under the Office of the Vice-President of Research, Dr. Ryne Raffaelle at the beginning of August.

-This page on the FOSS student GitHUb site has been created as a placeholder in the spirit of "release eary, release often."
-An official website for Open@RIT has been requested and is in the production que with the RIT web team.
+This page on the FOSS student GitHub site has been created as a placeholder in the spirit of "release eary, release often."
+An official website for Open@RIT has been requested and is in the production queue with the RIT web team.

 ## How to get involved with Open@RIT